 Here’s the Real Deal on Dave Ramsey and Debt

 I was 40 when I made that promise to myself.
-I’ll turn 45 later this year.
-And last month marked a significant milestone in my journey to get out of debt—I paid off my last school loan, leaving just our mortgage as our only remaining debt.
+By the time I turned 45, I had reached a significant milestone in my journey to get out of debt—I paid off my last school loan, leaving our mortgage as our only remaining debt.

 In total, my wife and I paid off $237,428.13 in debt in less than five years.